 On a more positive note, the touchpad works better in Linux than in Windows.
 See my full review for details about the Windows troubles.
 As a Linux user, you will not have to deal with those problems, however.

 The keyboard backlight stays on when the screen is off.
-This drains battery a bit faster than it should but is not a big problem.
-I’ve not found a workaround for this issue yet.
+This drains battery a bit faster than it should but isn’t a big problem.
+I haven’t found a workaround for this issue yet.

 Lastly, I found that GNOME offers very few localized touch keyboards.
 I created one for Norwegian and some other Scandinavian languages and pushed it all upstream.
 You can find a copy of the Norwegian touch layout here.